SysMedOs/lipidhunter/README.md

         - mzML reader: pymzml
         - Image plot: matplotlib, plotly(required by pymzml)
         - Excel output: openpyxl, xlrd, xlwt
-        - Graphic interface: pyside
+        - Graphic interface: pyside2
     + Test source code installation:
         - LipidHunter 2 is configured to use [travis-ci](https://travis-ci.com) with `py.test` to test on Windows, Linux, and macOS.
         - Use command `pytest` in LipidHunter folder to run all tests.
         - Optionally, you can test individual unit test in the `test` folder